 320 – 400 Grit

-To avoid waves and finger prints, use a sanding block.
+To avoid waves and fingerprints, use a sanding block.
 Block sanding is when you wrap the paper around a backing pad or a block.
 It will help you evenly distribute hand pressure across the sandpaper making it easier to sand curved surfaces.
-Always sand using “X” pattern.
+Always sand using an “X” pattern.
 Also, avoid spending too much time on one spot.

 600 – 800 Grit